 - Click Continue.
 This opens the preview page for the app, which gives you an idea of what you can expect to see in the app you create.
-Scroll through it to see what the finished app contains, include preview images of all its dashboards.
-(If you want, you can take a minute or two to learn about some of the other templates, click Back and select other templates.
+Scroll through it to see what the finished app contains, including preview images of all its dashboards.
+(If you want, you can take a minute or two to learn about some of the other templates, click Back, and select other templates.
 When you’re done, select Sales Analytics again.

 - Click Continue and select Create a brand new app.

 - Click Continue.
 This kicks off a compatibility check to be sure your org has all the data needed to create the app.
 We’ve set up your special Developer Edition org to be sure it has all the right data.
 (When you create Sales Analytics in your own org, you might see error messages with instructions on how to fix any issues.)
-Click Looks good, next and move ahead.
+Click Looks good, next, and move ahead.

 - You see two options: Basic, which uses the default settings to create the app, and Custom, which lets you go beyond the defaults and choose your own settings.
 Select Basic, since you’re creating your first app to see how it goes.
 Later, in the Sales Analytics App Trailhead module, you create the app again with the Custom option and try out the configuration wizard.
 But let’s not get ahead of ourselves!

-- Click Looks good, next and give your app a name.
+- Click Looks good, next, and give your app a name.
 Let’s call it “My First Analytics App”.
 Then click Create and let the magic begin!
 This starts another check, this time in the background.
 Your Developer Edition org passes the check with flying colors and starts creating the app, which can take a few minutes.
-(Keep in mind that in your own org you might see error messages along with info about how to fix any issues.)
+(Keep in mind that in your own org you might see error messages along with the info about how to fix any issues.)

-When the app completes creation, you will receive an email stating that the app has created successfully.
+When the app completes creation, you will receive an email stating that the app has been created successfully.

 Here’s what to do: